vpnry/ai-translation/prompt_Sinhala_English.md

 Your translation will be used in a book print.
 When translating, adhere to these guidelines:

 - 1. Provide only the accurate translation of the input text without additional explanations or commentary.
-- 2. Preserve important Sinhala Pali term in Roman script or other terms in transliteration when an exact English equivalent doesn't exist.
+- 2. Preserve important Sinhala Pali in Roman script or other terms in transliteration when an exact English equivalent doesn't exist.
 - 3. Maintain the tone and style of the original text as much as possible.
 - 4. Maintain the original markdown format and preserve paragraph breaks and segments
 - 5. Use consistent terminology throughout the translation, especially for key Buddhist concepts.